HMD Global establishes innovative online portal to deliver

 - The COVID-19 pandemic highlighted the challenges the company faced regarding online order processing and so a solution to the challenge needed to be quickly found

-Globally, Nokia took a decision in early 2020 to deploy the BigCommerce ecommerce platform to support online sales, however this could not be deployed in the Asia-Pacific region until much later that year.
-As a result, local management began the search for an alternative and after deciding not to build the platform using internal resources, they decided to deploy Marketplacer based on xxx.
+Globally, Nokia took a decision in early 2020 to deploy the BigCommerce ecommerce platform to support online sales, however, this could not be deployed in the Asia-Pacific region until much later that year.
+As a result, local management began the search for an alternative and after deciding not to build the platform using internal resources, they decided to deploy Marketplacer.

 - Once the contract was signed, Marketplacer was fully deployed in just nine weeks